-In cases where a Large-Scale Purchaser fails to comply with the Large-Scale Purchase Rules, Tokuyama's Board of Directors may, regardless of the specific purchase method thereof, take measures (hereinafter the "Countermeasures") deemed within the authority of Tokuyama's Board of Directors under the Companies Act, other laws and ordinances, and Tokuyama's Articles of Incorporation, such as issuing new shares and/or issuing share options, for the purpose of protecting the common interests of Tokuyama's shareholders and Tokuyama's corporate value, and oppose the Large-Scale Purchase.
-That which is deemed appropriate at such point in time shall be selected in regards to the decision of whether to implement any specific Countermeasure.
+In cases where a Large-Scale Purchaser fails to comply with the Large-Scale Purchase Rules, Tokuyama's Board of Directors may, regardless of the specific purchase method thereof, take measures (hereinafter the "Countermeasures"), that is "Allotment of Share Options without Contribution" defined in Article 277 and following of the Companies Act, for the purpose of protecting the common interests of Tokuyama's shareholders and Tokuyama's corporate value, and oppose the Large-Scale Purchase.

-An outline regarding the issuance of the share options by shareholder allotment is set forth in Exhibit 2 as a specific Countermeasure.
-However, in cases of actually issuing the share options, an exercise period and exercise terms may be established in light of the impact of such Countermeasure.
+A detailed outline of the Countermeasures is as set forth in Exhibit 2.
+However, in cases of actually implementing the Allotment of Share Options without Contribution, an exercise period and exercise terms may be established in light of their effect as Countermeasures.
 In this case, such share options may not be exercised by the Large-Scale Purchaser.
-In addition, there may be cases in which future changes are made, such as adding a clause (an acquisition clause) in which Tokuyama may acquire the share options in exchange for its shares or other property regarding the details of said share options.
-Furthermore, in relation to the Former Policy, the Company registered the issuance of the share options for quick issuance (submitted on June 26, 2009, and June 30, 2011).
+In addition, there may be cases in which future changes are made, such as adding a clause (an acquisition clause) in which Tokuyama may acquire the share options.
+Furthermore, in relation to the Former Policy, the Company registered the issuance of the share options for quick issuance (submitted on June 28, 2013, and June 27, 2014).
 In case shareholders approve the introduction of the Policy at this Ordinary General Shareholders' Meeting, Tokuyama plans to register the issuance of the share options again for quick issuance thereof.